jaredmiller219/AppDock/DOCUMENTATION.md

 ## Recent Changes

 - Dock updates in real time when new apps launch (launch events insert at the front).
-- Quitting apps does not remove them from the dock list by design.
+- Quitting apps stays listed when “Keep apps after quit” is enabled.
 - Context menu dismisses when clicking outside and re-animates when switching apps.
 - Status bar icon now uses a system symbol with a fallback image.
 - Relaunch uses `NSWorkspace.OpenConfiguration` and `openApplication(at:)` APIs.